patrickpackham/northfantasy/README.md

 Custom positions per league is also on the roadmap as this will allow the application to be used outside the context of a football team.

-We'll probably also add a nice marketable homepage and some basic functionality to search for and view all League's, just so players have an easy way to find what they are looking for.
+We'll probably also add a nice marketable homepage and some basic functionality to search for and view all Leagues, just so players have an easy way to find what they are looking for.